AtomHarris/Data-Driven-Insights-on-User-Behavior-and-Ad-Clicks/README.md

 Implement continuous A/B testing for ad creatives, targeting criteria, and campaign strategies to refine and optimize your approach based on the data insights.

-## LICENSE

-This project is licensed under the FlatIron License - see the [LICENSE](LICENSE) file for details.